AnnAngela/cached_node-modules/README.md

     cacheKey: cached_node-modules:{OS_NAME}:node@{NODE_VERSION_MAJOR}_{NODE_ARCH}:npm@{NPM_VERSION_MAJOR}:package-lock@{LOCKFILE_GIT_COMMIT_SHORT}{CUSTOM_VARIABLE}

     # Used to fill the `CUSTOM_VARIABLE` variable to make the cache key unique
+    # See Section "Custom Variables" below to learn more
     customVariable: ''

     # The command to run if no cache found, usually `npm ci` or `yarn install --frozen-lockfile` or `pnpm install`